 Technically, if you’re a freelancer, you’re already running your own small business, but even if you’re working in-house, it can be extremely valuable to learn the ins and outs of business.
 Even if you fail – especially if you fail – you’ll learn what works and what doesn’t, and why.

-Perhaps counterintuitively, business ideas that seem to be unoriginal or that are jumping on a current trend actually have a better chance of doing well than totally unique businesses with little or no competition.
+Perhaps counterintuitively, business ideas that seem to be unoriginal or that are jumping on a current trend actually have a better chance of doing well than unique businesses with little or no competition.
 Why?
-Because industries that are popular are more profitable, for obvious reasons.
+Because popular industries are more profitable, for obvious reasons.
 More people interested means there’s more money to be made.

 This is why nobody is attempting to come up with a completely new, original alternative to the automobile – they work with what’s already popular and what already makes money.
 Reinventing the wheel is usually more trouble than it’s worth (except when it’s not, but chances are you won’t encounter anyone who manages to pull it off successfully).